UmarBelloKanwa/UmarBelloKanwa/README.md

 # Full Stack Web Developer

 Hi, I’m @UmarBelloKanwa 👋
-I’m a full stack web developer who loves creating modern, responsive websites and apps!
+I’m a full stack web developer who loves creating modern and responsive websites.
 Here’s a quick look at what I can do.

 ## Skills 💻